worldline/angular-training/docs/src/first-steps/README.md

 - `styles.scss`: Lists CSS files that supply styles for a project.
 The extension reflects the style preprocessor you have configured for the project.
 - `main.ts`: The main entry point for your application
 - `index.html`: The main HTML page that is served when someone visits your site.
 The CLI automatically adds all JavaScript and CSS files when building your app, so you typically don't need to add any `<script>` or `<link>` tags here manually.
-- `favicon.ico`: An icon to use for this application in the bookmark bar
-- `assets`: Contains image and other asset files to be copied as-is when you build your application
 - `app`: Contains the component files in which your application logic and data are defined

 The `app` folder contains:
-- `app.module.ts`: Defines the root module, named AppModule, that tells Angular how to assemble the application.
-Initially declares only the `AppComponent`.
-As you add more components to the app, they must be declared here.
+- `app.config.ts`: Defines the application configuration that tells Angular how to assemble the application.
-- `app-routing.module.ts`: Defines a routing module for the `AppModule`
+- `app.routes.ts`: Defines the application's routing configuration
 - `app.component.html`: Defines the HTML template associated with the root `AppComponent`
 - `app.component.scss`: Defines the base stylesheet for the root `AppComponent`
 - `app.component.ts`: Defines the logic for the app's root component, named `AppComponent`.
 The view associated with this root component is the root of the view hierarchy.